BradHutchings/Mmojo-Server-v1/README.md

 1. [Makefile](Makefile) -- Extensive modifications to bring up to date, as it is deprecated in favor of a CMake system, and to support COSMOCC.

-2. [common/arg.cpp](common/arg-mmojo.cpp) -- Added a paramter for sleep after each batch.
+2. [common/arg.cpp](common/arg-mmojo.cpp) -- Added a parameter for sleep after each batch.

 3. [common/common.cpp](common/common-mmojo.cpp) -- Added COSMOCC build support.

-4. [common/common.h](common/common-mmojo.h) -- Added a paramter for sleep after each batch.
+4. [common/common.h](common/common-mmojo.h) -- Added a parameter for sleep after each batch.

 7. [tools/server/server.cpp](tools/server/server-mmojo.cpp) -- Support embedded or adjacent "args" file, fix Cosmo name conflict with "defer" task member, add additional meta data to `model_meta`.